parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/appointments-and-hospital-stays.md

 ### Falls
 The different environment, as well as changes in the body, lead to higher risk of falls in hospital.
 Having said that, it is important not to let fear of falls keep you in bed all of the time which risks deconditioning.
 Ways to reduce risk of falls in hospital:

-- Make sure ward staff know what help you need – whether that is equipment or a person
+- Make sure ward staff know what help you need – whether that is equipment or a person.
 - Make sure you know how to call for help.
-Most hospitals have an alarm system with a button to press
+Most hospitals have an alarm system with a button to press.
-- Wear appropriate footwear
+- Wear appropriate footwear.
-- Stand up slowly to reduce dizziness
+- Stand up slowly to reduce dizziness.

 ## Delirium
 Delirium is a dysfunction of the brain that can occur when the body is put under additional stress.
 This includes if someone is unwell in hospital.
 It shows as changes in alertness (either drowsiness, hyperactivity, or both), attention and orientation.
 Many people describe this as being confused.
 It can affect the way someone behaves.
 Delirium varies over the day(s) and can disrupt sleep patterns.

 Typical causes include:
 - Infections and other medical problems
 - Medication
 - Abnormal blood chemistry (e.g. high or low blood sugar levels or blood calcium levels)